Time your Exits with Average True Range (ATR) Trailing Stops

 ATR Trailing Stops Formula

-Trailing stops are normally calculated relative to closing price:
+Trailing stops are normally calculated relative to the closing price:

 1. Calculate Average True Range ("ATR")